 The Ruins of the Old Mill, Warehouse & Fountain.

 Since coming back from the ruins and trying to research them, I discovered that there there is a mill, warehouse and fountain.
-Obviously I have no photos of these as I didn’t see them.
+Obviously I have no photos of these as I didn’t see them as I was on the beach.

-Like everywhere on Madeira, water is plentiful and there are a number of waterfalls.
+Like everywhere on Madeira, water is plentiful and there are a number of waterfalls you’re able to see.

 The beach is a stone beach full of boulders.
 I have read reports since that the swell is very large and that swimming is strongly discouraged, although there are no apparent signs on the beach.

 The natural pool is 5m deep and fed by the river.
-In the summer it must be lovely and the kids had a great time throwing rocks in.
+In the summer it must be lovely and the kids had a great time throwing rocks into it, although we visited Madeira in January and were not brave enough to swim.

 The Cafe and Pools